-DoIT’s Security CD and downloadable security software provide antivirus, spyware, firewall software and VPN instructions to enable more secure connections for the campus community.
+DoIT offers downloadable security software including antivirus, spyware, firewall software and VPN instructions to enable more secure connections for the campus community.

 WiscMail, the campus email service, is available to all current students and all current and retired faculty and staff.
 WiscMail processes about four million messages per day and has six terabytes of mail storage.
-There are 75,000 active WiscMail email accounts as of May 2007.
 WiscMail Plus, the department-administered version of WiscMail, hosts 258 domains containing 16,000 faculty and staff accounts.

 Access to network services